Neonatal Donors and Families

 Will I be able to hold and see my baby after he or she is born?

 Yes, your care team will work very closely with you so that you will have bonding time with your baby.
-You and the medical team will be made aware prior to delivery of any critical timelines for consideration to ensure donation of your baby’s gifts remains possible.
+You and the medical team will be made aware prior to delivery of any critical timelines for consideration to ensure donation of your baby’s gifts remain possible.
 Your care team will support you to help balance personal time without compromising the recovery of the gifts.

 You may also arrange time after organ recovery to hold your baby and proceed with any additional personal plans if you wish.
 Otherwise, we suggest you make arrangements with a funeral home and communicate this with your care team.